 Once your thesis has been examined you must apply for classification of your thesis as passed and conferral of your degree by the VU Council.

-If you require further information please contact the Graduate Research Centre.
+If you require further information please contact the Office for Researcher Training, Quality and Integrity.